 - Explore the grounds of The Old Mill.

 Now, without further ado and with useful information covered, here are the very best places to visit in Perth:

 These are the BEST Places to Visit in Perth!

-You’ll find the best places in Perth below, however, if you don’t have a lot of time, make sure you come up with a Perth itinerary so you don’t miss out on the awesome hotspots in the city!
+You’ll find the best places in Perth below.
+Before you get going, make sure to check out the best places to stay in Perth to get your accommodation sorted.
+We’ve even got you covered with a complete Perth itinerary so you don’t miss out on the awesome hotspots in the city!

 Do You Want to Travel FOREVER??

 Then pop your email address in below and we’ll send you a FREE copy of ‘How to Travel the World on $10 a Day!’

 #3 – Central Business District – Possibly one of the most important places to visit in Perth

 Why it’s awesome: Perth’s Central Business District (CBD) is a modern and busy part of the city where deals are made and trade is carried out.
 There are numerous tall gleaming buildings and plenty of people busying about in suits.
 The CBD is also home to a large number of perfectly situated Airbnbs for exploring the interesting tourist hotspots in Perth, with a wide variety of things to see and do and something to suit diverse interests.

 From museums and art galleries to parks, public art, and historic buildings, you’ll have little chance to feel bored.
 Add excellent shopping opportunities, a diverse culinary scene, and a lively nightlife, and it’s easy to see why so many people flock to the city centre both by day and by night.